 WCT Ranking: No.3

-The 2022 Rip Curl WSL Finals odds don’t lie.
-We confidently predict the inevitable conclusion that Filipe Toledo will win his first (and only) WCT World Title.
-Place you bets, then join us in the petition to move the Finals to Teahupo’o for 2023 and beyond.
+The 2023 Rip Curl WSL Finals odds don’t lie.
+We confidently predict the inevitable conclusion that Filipe Toledo will win his second WCT World Title.